 Dr. Katina Stapleton

-To address the shortage of education scientists who are prepared to conduct rigorous education research, the Institute of Education Sciences established a training grant program to support the development of a new generation of education scientists — the Predoctoral Interdisciplinary Research Training Programs in the Education Sciences.
-Currently, the Institute supports 20 interdisciplinary predoctoral research training programs.
-Students are being trained to develop education interventions (e.g., curricula, professional development) that are grounded in a science of learning; to evaluate education programs, practices, and policies using rigorous and well-implemented experimental and quasi-experimental designs; and to employ sophisticated statistical methods to examine large state and local datasets to identify potential solutions to education problems.
+Predoctoral Training Program grants are awarded to institutions of higher education that create cohesive graduate training programs in which fellows receive training in conducting education research while earning their doctorates within a traditional academic discipline.
+Fellows are trained to develop education interventions (e.g., curricula, professional development) that are grounded in a science of learning; to evaluate education programs, practices, and policies using rigorous and well-implemented experimental and quasi-experimental designs; and/or to employ sophisticated statistical methods to examine large state and local datasets to identify potential solutions to education problems.

 Students interested in becoming predoctoral training fellows must apply for admission to a training program, not to IES.
 Each training program has its own admission process and selection criteria.
 Potential fellows can receive information about applying for a fellowship by contacting the training program directly or by reading Applying for a Predoctoral Interdisciplinary Research Training Program Fellowship.
 Not all programs are accepting applications at this time.

 IES RESEARCH BLOG POSTS